Thailand Pass: Requirements, Application, Cost, and Errors

 Covers a minimum of $10,000 USD

 Is valid for the entire duration of your trip

 How Long Before Your Trip Should You Apply For Your Thailand Pass?

-Because you need to submit COVID-19 related documents and test (especially unvaccinated travelers), it's recommended that you start your Thailand Pass application at least 3 days before your departure.
+Because you need to submit COVID-19-related documents and tests (especially unvaccinated travelers), it's recommended that you start your Thailand Pass application at least 3 days before your departure.
 Furthermore, if you're vaccinated, you can start your application 5 - 7 days before your departure date.

 What Is The Earliest Date I Can Apply For My Thailand Pass?

 The earliest you'll be able to complete your Thailand Pass is 6 months from the date of your entry into Thailand.

 How Long Is Thai Pass Valid For?

 Once you receive your new Thai Pass, it will be valid for 3 months from the date of issue.
 After receiving your Thai Pass, you'll be able to travel to the country and enjoy all its wonders.